 0 How to Add a New User Login Account in Windows XP November 6, 2009 by Kyle by Kyle · Published November 6, 2009 · Last modified November 12, 2009

-0 How to Turn the Monitor Off Automatically In MS Windows XP Professional February 13, 2008 by Anthony by Anthony · Published February 13, 2008 · Last modified March 31, 2009
+0 How to Change the Speed of the Mouse Pointer in MS Windows XP Professional July 20, 2008 by Kyle by Kyle · Published July 20, 2008 · Last modified January 16, 2009

 @Fritz Liessling - Thank you for your feedback.
 I understand that you are looking for other resolutions, but within Windows…